BiAPoL/Quantitative_Bio_Image_Analysis_with_Python_2022/docs/day4c_crafting_napari_plugins/04_napari_cookiecutter.md

 There you can provide a brief description to the repository if you like (you can do that later) and choose if your repository will be private or public.
 For this exercise, please choose public.

 Done!
 You can check in your Github page that you have a new repository with your first napari plugin! 🎉 🚀

+Don't forget to update documentation so others can install your plugin.
+For example, try to install it yourself in a different conda environment and update the instructions in the "Readme.md" file.